 Welcome to ARTlandia – a Celebration of the Arts and Culture of Rural Life!

-ARTlandia is the current community arts place-making program sponsored by One Island and is actively developing new Arts Engagement and Cultural Planning projects.
+ARTlandia is the current community arts program sponsored by One Island and is actively developing two new Arts Engagement projects.

 Honaunau Now! is a multi-disciplinary arts project based in Hawaii in partnership with the Pu’uhonua o Honaunau National Historic Park, SKEA and local artists.

-Our Town: Our Place Six villages in Washington, California and Hawaii are developing a multi-state collaborative art program network.
+Our Town: Our Place A second project brings together six villages in Washington, California and Hawaii for a multi-state collaborative art program network.

 Professional development for arts organizations and lively, engaging community programs are included in the projects to build long term cultural program capacity and create a thriving arts economy for isolated rural areas.